 Regulations specify that an EIS be prepared when a federal agency proposes a major action with the potential to significantly affect the quality of the human environment.
 An EIS is required to “provide a basis of consideration and inform decisionmakers and the public of the reasonable alternatives.”

 The U.S. Air Force is considering four alternative installations for the KC-46A Main Operating Base #4 Beddown.
 These active duty locations include:

 The U.S. Air Force published the Notice of Intent for the Environmental Impact Statement (EIS) in the Federal Register on December 22, 2016 and the public scoping period ended on February 3, 2017.
-On November 3, 2017, the U.S. Air Force published the Notice of Availability for the Draft EIS and corresponding public review period.
-The public review period will end on December 18, 2017.
-The U.S. Air Force will incorporate input received on the Draft EIS into the Final EIS.
+On November 3, 2017, the U.S. Air Force published the Notice of Availability for the Draft EIS and corresponding public comment period.
+The public comment period ended on December 18, 2017.
+The U.S. Air Force will review comments received on the Draft EIS and consider them in development of the Final EIS.
 A Record of Decision will be issued no sooner than 30 days after the Final EIS is released.